 As an artist and homeowner, Donna enjoys creating unique decorative items and holiday ornaments to welcome all to her artistic abode.

 This charming wreath features a unique, woven twine texture that is perfect for farmhouse or cottage decorating.
 Easy to make, this wreath only requires a few materials and can be decorated in many ways and for various seasons.
 This tutorial includes step-by-step instructions with photographs for making your own twine wreath.
-This wreath can be used outdoors but is best for a covered space that is protected from rain and bad weather.
+This wreath can be used outdoors, but it is best for a covered space that is protected from rain and bad weather.

 - Wire wreath frame - these frames are available at most craft and floral stores and come in many sizes.